Mon-Fri 9:00 - 17:00

 Step 1 – Check your Affordability

 Begin by evaluating your financial situation.
 Calculate your savings and assess how much you can comfortably allocate to a property purchase.
 Consider your current debt and monthly expenses to determine a realistic budget for your new home.
-To find out how much you can afford, consider using tools such as Ratehub mortgage affordability calculator.
+To find out how much you can afford, consider using tools such as the Ratehub mortgage affordability calculator.

 Step 2 – Find a Realtor